 If you have symptoms of yellow fever and you are concerned, speak to your doctor right away, or in an emergency call 000.

-Learn more about Australian and international yellow fever vaccination certificate requirements, see the Australian Department of Health yellow fever fact sheet page.
+To learn more about Australian and international yellow fever vaccination certificate requirements, see Department of Health and Aged Care - Yellow fever fact sheet.